 If everything looks good, you’re ready to upload!

 Good luck creating your PDF!
 Need more help?
-Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or schedule a private training session.
+Sign up for an online class, read more Scrivener articles, or schedule a private training session.

 Like this article?